 %sys ALL=(ALL) NOPASSWD: /bin/kill, /bin/rm

-For more sudo configuration and additional usage options, read our articles that describes more examples:
+For more sudo configuration and additional usage options, read our articles that describe more examples:

 - 10 Useful Sudoers Configurations for Setting ‘sudo’ in Linux